 In both 2009 and 2010, about five percent of all permanent residents to Canada were admitted through the Live-in Caregiver Class, a huge percentage for any single occupation.

 However, the number of caregivers entering the program has declined every year since 2007.
-As a result, improvements are being made to the program and the government is geared towards facilitating an influx of caregivers as this is currently an in demand position with an every growing labour shortage.
+As a result, improvements are being made to the program and the government is geared towards facilitating an influx of caregivers as this is currently an in-demand position with a growing labour shortage.